Your Whole30 Questions, Answered by the ExpertDecember 30th, 2020

 What is your #1 tip for shopping success on Thrive Market?

 One word: Autoship.
 I have my most-beloved pantry staples, kid’s lunch box items, and cooking oils Autoshipped to me every month.
 I never run out.
 I never need to remember to pick up one more (expensive) jar of mayo at my local health food store.
 And my kid always has a giant box of mom-approved snacks to choose from after school and on the weekend.
 If only Thrive Market offered pantry-snack-organization services!
 Seriously, Autoship is the best.
 And don’t worry: You’ll get a reminder every month that your box is coming, and it’s super easy to customize or skip if you need to.

 What is your secret kitchen weapon, and how do you use it?

 Coconut aminos.
 They are so much more versatile than I ever gave them credit for.
 They’re a marinade for chicken and fish, a dipping sauce for raw veggies (try a mix of mayo + aminos + onion powder with snow peas, carrots, and red bell pepper), a light dressing for eggs and salads, and an extra umami [booster] to burgers.
-Also, every sushi spot in Salt Lake City is used to me rolling in with my own bottle of aminos; why settle for too-salty soy sauce ever again?
+Why settle for too-salty soy sauce ever again?